-Starting tomorrow and for the whole month of January, I’m cleaning up my act ….but tonight, lets eat cake.
-Brie Cake!
-One of my personal indulgences is really good cheese – but normally I try not to have too much of it around, because as you know I have no will power and will end up devouring it.
-But for special occasions, parties and gatherings where I know it will be shared, it’s a way to have a tiny little dose of my very favorite thing, in moderation.
+Introducing Brie Cake!
+One of my personal indulgences is really good cheese and on special occasions, like birthday parties or holiday gatherings where I know it will be shared, it’s a delicious way to have a tiny little dose of my very favorite thing.
 Knowing this, I savor every delicious bite.
-Simple pleasures …
+Simple pleasures!

-This delicious wheel of cheese is a soft, blue-veined goat cheese by Cyprus Grove called Humboldt Fog, about 5-6 inches in diameter, available locally at… believe it or not…Costco.
-I love the small one pound wheel and its dramatic height.
+- Brie: This delicious wheel of cheese is a soft, blue-veined goat cheese by Cyprus Grove called Humboldt Fog, about 5-6 inches in diameter, available, believe it or not…Costco.
+I love the small one-pound wheel and its dramatic height.
 A double cream brie would also work well here, or two-three mini wheels of regular brie, stacked on top of each other to create dramatic height.
 But really if you can get the Humboldt Fog, it’s truly worth it.
 This is not a sponsored post, I just happen to really love this cheese.

 This is meant to be a very playful recipe, so just have fun with it.
 Edible flowers would also be a pretty addition, as well as sprigs of fresh herbs.